-Almost two months into what is slated to be the most controversial American presidency since the Second World War, and pundits in the District of Columbia must already be running out of adjectives.
+Almost two months into what is slated to be the most controversial American presidency since the Second World War, and pundits in Washington, DC, must be running out of adjectives.

 What are the chances that Donald Trump will complete his first term as president of the United States?

 To get the long view of how likely it is any US president will fail to complete a term, we need to look at how many tenures have prematurely ended throughout the country’s entire history.

 Of the 43 people who have served as president prior to Trump, nine have bowed out before completing one of their terms, four being assassinated, four dying of natural causes, and Richard Nixon resigning.

 Do the maths and that gives each person elected president a 20.9 percent chance of failing to complete at least one of their terms — the kind of turnover that would make Australians pause.

 For our purposes, an additional question is how many of these nine early exits occurred within the first term of the relevant president.
 William Harrison, the first early exiter, famously died a month after taking office, in 1841..
 Zachary Taylor made is just over a year in office before snuffing it in 1850, and Warren Harding served almost two-and-a-half years until 1923.

 Meanwhile, Franklin Roosevelt started his fourth term in office before dying — making him the longest-serving US president in history, and perhaps forever given the subsequent two-term limit imposed on officeholders.

 Of those that were assassinated (Abraham Lincoln, James Garfield, William McKinley, and John Kennedy), only Garfield and Kennedy were in their first terms, in 1881 and 1963 respectively.